Aromas can help make everyday living healthier and richer.

 Analysis of Brain Activity Related to Fragrance Preference of Fabric Softener for Clothes

-The Japanese Association for the Study of Taste and Smell
+The 55th Annual Meeting of the Japanese Association for the Study of Taste and Smell

 Extraction and Analysis Method of Fragrance in High Concentration Surfactant